 The Music Education curriculum at Stetson includes courses in the arts and sciences, professional education, music, and music education.
 Music education majors are required to present a senior recital.
 Entering first-year and transfer students are required to take MUED 265, Principles and Methods for Diverse Learning.
 All music education students are required to join the Collegiate National Association for Music Education (CNAfME) or the collegiate chapter of the American Choral Directors Association (ACDA) and become immediate and active participants in the profession.

 Elementary and secondary music education methods courses at Stetson provide for pre-student teaching field experiences.
 The Community School of Music also provides opportunities for teaching in applied areas and for assistance in Orff programs, Young Singers, and Youth Strings.
 All proficiencies and the senior recital must be completed before internship.
 Except for students interning in a fall semester, all classwork should be completed prior to internship.

-During the first semester of the sophomore year, music education majors should apply in the Department of Education at Stetson for admission to teacher education.
+During the sophomore year, music education majors should apply in the Department of Education at Stetson for admission to teacher education.
 All students who apply for admission to the Approved Program must meet the requirements listed below.

 Teacher Education Course Sequence